Part-time & Graduate Enrollment Services

 The curriculum provides a flexible pattern of study that is continually sensitive to the needs of each student, building upon the strengths each individual brings to the program.
-Successful completion of the program enables a student to seek careers in education, museum or gallery work, or as a self-employed professional.
+Successful completion of this top ten, nationally ranked program enables a student to seek careers in education, museum or gallery work, or as a self-employed visual artist.

 The program provides students with the opportunity to use the still and moving image as a means to: